 VANCE R. WILLIAMS

-Vance R. Williams - associate - Bachelor of Science Degree, cum laude, Saint Mary's College of California, 1986.
+of counsel - Bachelor of Science Degree, cum laude, Saint Mary's College of California, 1986.
 Master in Business Administration, University of Southern California, 1988.
 Chancellor, Delta Sigma Pi Business Fraternity.
 Juris Doctor Degree, John F. Kennedy School of Law, 1992.
 American Jurisprudence Award Constitutional Law.
 Admitted to California Bar, 1993.

 Mr. Williams’ practice emphasizes insurance defense, public entity defense, and landlord-tenant law.
 This includes personal injury, premises liability, construction defect litigation, and landlord-tenant disputes.
 His practice includes trials, arbitration, and mediation in California court actions.
 Mr. Williams also acts as an arbitrator for the California Better Business Bureau.